Professor Anna Lawrence

 - Voluntary activities include a range of community forestry work in Scotland.
-She is Vice-Chair of the Community Woodlands Association; current Convenor of the independent think tank Forest Policy Group; steering group member responsible for seed collection and coordination, Carrifran Wildwood; steering group member, Eshiels Community Wood; and a biodiversity recorder for plants and birds.
+She is Chair of the Community Woodlands Association; current Convenor of the independent think tank Forest Policy Group; steering group member responsible for seed collection and coordination, Carrifran Wildwood; steering group member, Eshiels Community Wood; and a biodiversity recorder for plants and birds.

 Current and recent activities

 - External examiner/opponent for PhD defences in five countries